digiltd/oh-rtd-test/Withings-Binding.md

 By default the Withings data is requested every 60 minutes.
 The interval can be configured in the `openhab.cfg` file.
 The interval must be specified in ms. The following snippet shows a data refresh interval configuration of 120 minutes:

     withings:refresh=7200000

+## Advanced OAuth Configuration

+The Withings Binding uses a default application registration to request an OAuth token.
+The application belongs to the binding developer.
+If the user wants to use his own application, the binding can be configured to use another OAuth consumer key and consumer secret.
+Please read the Withings documentation how to register an application (http://oauth.withings.com/en/partner/dashboard).
+After the application was created, Withings will generate a consumer key and secret.
+The redirect url must be configured, too.
+To change the OAuth parameters for the Withings binding the user can specify the following values into the openhab config file :

+    withings-oauth:consumerKey="<your consumer key>"
+    withings-oauth:consumerSecret="<your consumer secret>"
+    withings-oauth:redirectUrl="<your redirect url>"